diekrz2/trpointset/README.md

 **Install:**
 ------------

 Download the script and open the terminal in the directory where the script is located.
-Run it with 'bash trpointset.sh'.
+Run it with '_bash trpointset.sh_'.

 Tested on ThinkPad L440 with Bodhi Linux 7 hwe.